SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 4 damage
 > - **17+:** 5 damage
 >
-> **Effect:** One ally within 10 squares of the signifer can shift up to their speed if they end that shift adjacent to an ally
+> **Effect:** One ally within 10 squares of the signifer can shift up to their speed if they end that shift adjacent to an ally.
 >
-> **2+ Malice:** One additional ally can shift for each 2 Malice spent
+> **2+ Malice:** One additional ally can shift for each 2 Malice spent.

 > ❇️ **Glory to the Legion (5 Malice)**
 >